 The Twyla Dill Promise

 I hand-pick each piece of turquoise I design my jewelry with, ensuring that it's high quality, genuine, and ethically sourced from companies with sustainable business practices.
+Each piece of Twyla Dill jewelry is handmade in my Seattle studio by a small team of women.
+We offer free shipping on orders in the US, and we ship internationally.

 3 Tips to Help You Spot Fake Turquoise